SeQuenC-Consortium/qunicorn-core/docs/architecture_documentation/architecture.rst

   :alt: https://sequencediagram.org/index.html?presentationMode=readOnly#initialData=C4S2BsFMAIGECdIENgwCKQA7gPYE8BbSAO2ACgzMl5QBjEK06AVQGdJ5Lq6GkmNs+IkwCCABQCSXGiHqNg0AbkIkFAZQ4A3WZDIATFEgBGSdtDXAc8JAHNdZNhwC0APiVDV0cRIBcCZKjQxJAA7opYysLk7iqikq4xUeZaOj7sxHrQlmTEOIE4mhzhgrHqKbSQfogo6BEepGSJnhrw2hWuFla2lWpIhcWRqo11pcmtOgA8Tk6d1nY+IrAA0sMlSd5TTk1MLW2Vi0vQIWAAFgP1ChJoDuzwm9sK3gvLR6fno1cUX0A

 This sequence diagram represents the creation of a deployment.
 For this process the deployment API is used.
-The Request is send to the Deployment Service, where a deployment is created and stored in the database.
+The Request is sent to the Deployment Service, where a deployment is created and stored in the database.

 Sequence Diagram for Creating a Job from a Deployment
 ------------------------------------------------------